Join the Hallways Community

 As Hallways works to cultivate a community of parents who are committed to centering their children's social and emotional wellbeing, we are seeking visionary and action-oriented parents to join our Parent Action Committee and support this critical work in a variety of ways.

-For more information, please contact Rachel Henes, Director of Hallways, at email@example.com.
+To learn more, fill out our Parent Action Committee Interest Form or contact Rachel Henes, Director of Hallways, at firstname.lastname@example.org.

 At Hallways, we are committed to doing high-quality, innovative work that addresses the unique challenges faced by the young people we work with.
 In order to achieve that goal, we depend on the support of parents and community members.